 Every hospital reception and doctor getting patients with respiratory symptoms - a cough or just a bit of a sneeze, is wondering - what if this is COVID-19?
 We want to help you prepare your facility and staff for this.

-First of all, as a community service, we are offering our cloud-based clinic queue system free of cost to all clinics while we’re still under threat from COVID-19.
-Sign up above if you’re interested in finding out how you can start using VirtuaQ for your hospital, clinic or diagnostics center at no cost.
+First of all, as a community service, we are offering our cloud-based clinic queue system to all clinics while we're still under threat from COVID-19.
+Sign up above if you're interested in finding out how you can start using VirtuaQ for your hospital, clinic or diagnostics center.

 We have compiled a list of COVID-19 best practices for doctors and hospital administrators.
 Follow these steps for prevention, diagnosis and treatment.